Less How it Looks, More How it Feels

 It's not normal.
 It's a symptom.

-I watched a movie with Michael Keaton where his character says one of the keys to a successful life is how gently you lived.
+I watched a movie where Michael Keaton's character says one of the keys to a successful life is how gently you lived.
 That line wrecked me.
-Because for so long gentleness wasn't even on my radar.
-It felt like weakness.
-Now I understand it's the whole point.
+Because for so long gentleness wasn't even on my radar — it felt like weakness.

 You can't exactly call your friend and say hey, I just re-experienced something from when I was six and I'm sitting with it.
 That's not a normal conversation.
 Most people don't have the capacity to hold that with you.